-- I have a $35 Culligan shower head filter to soften the water.
-This has made a huge difference in my skin and hair because we have very hard water, and the filter is only $11 and has to be changed every 6 months.
+- I have a $35 Culligan shower head filter (where to buy) to soften the water.
+This has made a huge difference in my skin and hair because we have very hard water, and the ]filter is only $11 (where to buy) and has to be changed every 6 months.
 Pretty cheap!

 - I wash my hair every 3-4 days.
 In between washings, I spray my hair with filtered water mixed with 10-15 drops of Lavender for scent to freshen up the curls and reduce the frizz, then do a little finger combing.
 I never ever comb my hair dry – a big no no for curly hair!